The Promises of Multiple Experiments: Identifying Joint Distribution of Potential Outcomes

 \begin{example}[Probability of causation] Causal inference involves not only evaluating the effects of causes but also deducing the causes of given effects~\citep{Dawid2022}, where the latter is also referred to as attribution analysis~\citep{pearl2009causality, Pearl-etal2016-primer, Pearl-Mackenzie2018}.
 The probability of sufficient causation (PS) and the probability of necessary causation (PN) are two standard quantities for attribution analysis.
 They are defined by $\textup{PS}(A \Rightarrow Y) = \P( Y^1= 1 \mid A = 0, Y = 0 )$ and $\textup{PN}(A \Rightarrow Y) = \P( Y^0 = 0 \mid A=1, Y=1 )$ respectively.
 For example, the quantity $\textup{PN}(A \Rightarrow Y)$ can be written as $ \P( Y^0 = 0, Y^1 = 1 \mid A=1 )/\P(Y^1=1 \mid A=1)$, where the denominator is an identifiable quantity and the numerator equals to $\P(Y^0 = 0, Y^1 = 1)$ for randomized treatment assignment. \end{example}

-\begin{example}[Effect of persuasion] Let $A \in \{0, 1\}$ be a binary indicator for an individual's exposure to certain persuasive information, and let $Y$ be a binary indicator representing the individual's behavior. \citet{Jun-Lee2023} defined the persuasion rate as $\P(Y^1 = 1 \mid Y^0 = 0)$, which quantifies the proportion of individuals in the population who changed their behavior as a result of their exposure to persuasive information. \end{example}
+\begin{example}[Effect of persuasion] Let $A \in \{0, 1\}$ be a binary indicator for an individual's exposure to certain persuasive information, and let $Y$ be a binary indicator representing the individual's behavior, \bcol{where $Y=0$ denotes a negative response to the information and $Y=1$ denotes a positive response}. \citet{Jun-Lee2023} defined the persuasion rate as $\P(Y^1 = 1 \mid Y^0 = 0)$, which quantifies the proportion of individuals in the subpopulation with \bcol{$Y^0 = 0$ who would change from negative to positive behavior as a result of the exposure to persuasive information}. \end{example}

 \begin{example}[Treatment benefit and harm rates] Denote $Y=1$ as a favorable outcome (e.g., survival) and $Y=0$ as an unfavorable outcome (e.g., death).
 The average treatment harm rate~\citep{shen2013treatment, Wu-etal-2024-Harm} is defined as $\textup{THR} = \P(Y^0 = 1, Y^1 = 0),$ which quantifies the percentage of individuals experiencing worse outcomes under treatment than under control.
 Similarly, the average treatment benefit rate is defined as $\textup{TBR} = \P(Y^0 = 0, Y^1 = 1).$ \end{example}